 12:15 am Saturday: Our ship has righted itself emotionally as Dave W has dusted off some strawberries and is happily consuming them, while Dave Z. tinkers with a pile of electronic devices in his lap.
 His window rolled down to enjoy the warm night air, Dave Z. starts rattling off species.
 Is he actually ID’ing birds from a moving vehicle in pitch darkness while fiddling with a radio?
 Yes, he is.
 I can scarcely hear his voice from the backseat of the truck, yet he is already tuned into unseen avian voices outside and is racking up the bird count.
 This is the moment I realize just how out of my depth I am on this trip.
 I didn’t even think to bring extra strawberries.

 12:30 am Saturday: We’re at our first official stop, a paved road bisecting flooded fields, and we’re surrounded by darkness and frogs.
 Have you ever stood among a chorus of spring peepers?
 The musical chirping of the tiny frogs surrounds you, feels as if it’s lifting you up, and it’s impossible not to break into a smile.
 This is not that experience.
 The dominant frog here is a cricket frog, which, true to its name, sounds like a bug.
 More accurately, it sounds like someone running their thumb down the teeth of a cheap plastic comb.
 Not quite so angelic-sounding an amphibian.
 Amid the cricket frog cacophony, the Daves are chugging right along, calling out bird names faster than I can react.
 “How are you even hearing anything?,” I cry.
 It’s simple, Dave W. answers, as he shows me his secret.
 He’s cupping his hands behind his ears, as children and old people tend to do.
 I give it a try and it makes all the difference.
 We’re back in business.
+If you have problems with birds, consider hiring industrial bird control to safely remove them.

 1 am Saturday: Less than an hour into our expedition and still at our first stop, when the Daves are jubilant about finding what may be the best bird of the night.
 Dave Z. has employed his contraption (what appears to be a 1st gen iPod partially connected to a handheld speaker) and, via a series of expertly-selected mp3s, has lured in a bird.
 A big, noisy, and evidently uncommon one.
 “King Rail!,” they shout triumphantly.
 To me, it sounds a bit like the neck-flapping, venom-spitting dinosaur from Jurassic Park, and in this low visibility, it just might be.